Photo Source: A Daniel

 |Affinity Bloc:||South Asian Peoples|

-* Pray for a powerful church planting movement among Marathi speaking people to begin in Zimbabwe.
+* Pray for a Disciple-Making movement among Marathi people in Kenya that will spread throughout Africa.